asterics/AsTeRICS-Grid-Boards/README.md

 These are the most important files and folders of this repository:
 * `boards`: contains single boards about specific topics
 * `communicators`: contains self-contained communicators (shown by default on the import page for new users in AsTeRICS Grid)
-* `predefined_actions`: contains information about [Predefined actions](https://github.com/asterics/AsTeRICS-Grid/blob/master/docs/documentation_user/05_actions.md#predefined-actions)
+* `predefined_mappings`: contains information about [Predefined actions](https://github.com/asterics/AsTeRICS-Grid/blob/master/docs/documentation_user/05_actions.md#predefined-actions) and predefined requests used for [Live elements](https://github.com/asterics/AsTeRICS-Grid/blob/master/docs/documentation_user/11_live_elements.md#action-result---predefined-action)
 * `live_metadata.json`: contains metadata about all `boards` and `communicators`, used by AsTeRICS Grid to retrieve metadata about all existing configurations.
 The file `live_metadata_beta.json` contains the same content but is used by AsTeRICS Grid "latest" and "beta" releases.
-* `live_predefined_actions.json`: contains metadata about all predefined actions stored in folder `predefined_actions`, which is used by AsTeRICS Grid.
+* `live_predefined_actions.json`: contains metadata about all predefined actions stored in folder `predefined_mappings/actions`, which is used by AsTeRICS Grid.
 The file `live_predefined_actions_beta.json` contains the same content but is used by AsTeRICS Grid "latest" and "beta" releases.
+* `live_predefined_requests.json`: contains metadata about all predefined requests stored in folder `predefined_mappings/requests`, which is used by AsTeRICS Grid.
+The file `live_predefined_requests_beta.json` contains the same content but is used by AsTeRICS Grid "latest" and "beta" releases.

 # Board sets